codinglab-io/ttt-mute-gun/README.md

 ## A Gmod Trouble in Terrorist Town Addon

+**The better Mute Gun on the market.**

+Unlike other addons it mutes on the server so you cannot unmute yourself with console.

+You can set a multitude of parameters to customize gameplay / damages / duration / etc.

 A very simple and customizable, yet effective Traitor weapon:

 - Shooting a player mutes him and deal 1 dmg by default.